UK Athletics Championships 2022 schedule and start times

 The Commonwealth Games will also be held in Birmingham with many of the stars named in England’s 72-strong athletics squad set to compete.

-The UK Championships will see Asher-Smith run in the 100m in the final event on Saturday, with Hodkinson going for gold in the final event on Sunday.
+The UK Championships will see Asher-Smith run in the 100m in the final event on Saturday, with Hodgkinson going for gold in the final event on Sunday.

 Here’s everything you need to know, including full timings and schedules, ahead of the UK Athletics Championships.